How Long Should Your Blog Post Be? A Writer's Guide

 - Micro content: 75-300 words.
 Super-short posts are best for generating discussion.
 They rarely get many shares on social media, and they’re horrible for SEO, but if you want a lot of comments, write short posts!

-- Short-form content: 300–600 words.
+- Short Form content: 300-600 words.
 This is the standard blogging length, recommended by many “expert” bloggers.
 Shorter blog posts are a good middle-ground for social shares and comments, but are too short to gain much authority or search traffic.

-- News article-length content: 750 words.
+- News Article length content: 750 words.
 This is the standard length for professional journalism, especially newspapers.
 I find that it’s pretty good for getting links from other bloggers and shares on social media.

-- Mid-form content: 1000–1500 words.
-You’ll get fewer comments at this length, but a lot more shares on social media, especially if you’ve followed the advice above and written a piece of content that actually solves someone’s problem.
+- Mid-form content: 1000-1500 words.
+You’ll get fewer comments at this length but a lot more shares on social media, especially if you’ve followed the advice above and written a piece of content that actually solves someone’s problem.
 That being said, I’ve written posts this long and gotten 100+ comments, so it really depends on the topic and your audience.

-- Long-form content: 2,450 words.
-The highest-ranking articles on Google are most often 2,450 or more average word count.
+- Long-form Content: 2,450 words and longer.
+The highest ranking articles on Google are most often 2,450 or more average word count.
 If you want to have a top-ranking posts that can become evergreen on search engines (and thus get thousands of new readers per month, year after year), this is the best length to write.
 However, make sure you do your keyword analysis to write about a topic that people are actually searching for (I use Ahrefs for this).
-It would be a shame to write a book-length long-form blog post on a topic no one ever searches for!
+It would be a shame to write a book-length long-form post on a topic no one ever searches for!

-To paraphrase up: longer is usually better for social shares and SEO, whereas shorter is usually better for getting more comments.
+To paraphrase up: longer is usually better for social shares and SEO whereas shorter is usually better for getting more comments.

 Best Blogging Platforms for YOUR Content